AstunTechnology/ssdidocs/docs/UserDoc_Chap7_Elements.rst

 :occurrence: Many

 :Definition:
-	Nested within *Data quality*, this is the degree of conformity with the product specification or user requirement against which the data is being evaluated (i.e. degree of conformity to INSPIRE).
+	A sub-element of `Data quality <#data-quality>`__, this is the degree of conformity with the product specification or user requirement against which the data is being evaluated (i.e. degree of conformity to INSPIRE).

 :Guidance:
 	At least one conformity statement shall be to an INSPIRE specification, even if to simply say that the data set is not conformant or not tested.
 Template snippets for INSPIRE Spatial data sets, Network services and Spatial data services have been provided.
-Use the "Search for a quality report" tool to choose the appropriate one.
+Use the *Search for a quality report...* search box at the bottom of the element to choose the appropriate one.

-	To record that a data set or service has not been evaluated, for the Degree choose "Not evaluated".
-Otherwise choose "Conformant" or "Not conformant" as appropriate.
+	To record that a data set or service has not been evaluated, for the Degree choose ***Not evaluated***.
+Otherwise choose ***Conformant*** or ***Not conformant*** as appropriate.

-	To record conformance against an additional report, switch to the Advanced editing view, change to the Quality tab and add a new Result using the plus button within the appropriate Data Quality element.
+	To record conformance against an additional report, switch to the Advanced editing view, change to the Quality tab and add a new report using the plus button within the appropriate `Data quality <#data-quality>`__ element.

 Data quality - Quality scope
 ---------------------------------